 4) Laboratory tests:

-a) Reduced fecal levels of elastase 1, trypsin, and chymotrypsin with increased fecal excretion of fats (72-hour fecal fat collection).
+a) Reduced fecal levels of elastase, with increased fecal excretion of fats (72-h fecal fat collection).

 b) Increased serum liver enzyme levels (particularly alkaline phosphatase [ALP]).

-c) Increased erythrocyte sedimentation rate, C-reactive protein, and white blood cell counts (especially during exacerbations).
+c) Increased erythrocyte sedimentation rate, C-reactive protein (CRP), and white blood cell counts (during exacerbations).

-d) Oral glucose tolerance test (repeat every year, as this allows for early diagnosis of CF-related diabetes mellitus).
+d) Oral glucose tolerance test (OGTT) (repeat every year, as this allows for early diagnosis of CF-related diabetes); glycated hemoglobin (HbA1c) determination can be used for screening.

 e) Pulse oximetry, arterial blood gases (when hypoxemic), or both.
 Routine blood testing including fat-soluble vitamin levels (A, D, E, K) should be performed yearly.

-5) Ultrasonography (US) to assess the liver if liver enzymes are abnormal.
-In children US can be used for screening.
+5) Ultrasonography to assess the liver if liver enzymes are abnormal.
+In children ultrasonography can be used for screening.

 6) Bone densitometry (suggested every 1-5 years depending on T or Z scores).

-1. Respiratory physiotherapy repeated systematically several times—usually twice a day (active cycle of breathing techniques, and use of simple support devices [eg, Flutter, Acapella]) are recommended.
-Earlier physiotherapy studies demonstrated a variable improvement in pulmonary function, reduction of daily symptoms, increase in sputum expectorated, and decrease in the number of future pulmonary exacerbations.
+1. Respiratory physiotherapy (active cycle of breathing techniques and use of simple support devices [eg, Flutter, Acapella]) repeated systematically several times, usually twice a day, is recommended.
+Earlier physiotherapy studies demonstrated variable improvement in pulmonary function, reduction of daily symptoms, increase in sputum expectorated, and decrease in the number of future pulmonary exacerbations.
 During exacerbations, physiotherapy should be intensified (3-4 times a day), particularly in patients with atelectasis or mucus plugging.
-A regular exercise program is indicated in all patients, especially those who are dyspneic or have more severe disease.Evidence 2Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
+A regular exercise program is indicated in all patients, especially those who have dyspnea or more severe disease.Evidence 2Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
-Quality of Evidence lowered due to indirectness to long term effect and variable results.
+Quality of Evidence lowered due to indirectness regarding long-term effects and variable results.
 Radtke T, Nolan SJ, Hebestreit H, Kriemler S. Physical exercise training for cystic fibrosis.
 Cochrane Database Syst Rev. 2015 Jun 28;6:CD002768. doi:10.1002/14651858.CD002768.pub3.
-PubMed PMID: 26116828.
-Psychologic assessment and counseling is important in that anxiety and/or depression is prevalent, especially in those with moderate to severe disease.
+PMID: 26116828.
+Psychologic assessment and counseling is important, as anxiety, depression, or both are prevalent, especially in those with moderate to severe disease.

 3. Vaccination: All vaccines should be administered as in the general population, with particular emphasis on vaccination against pertussis and measles.
-Patients with liver disease should receive vaccination coverage against hepatitis A and B. All patients should be vaccinated against influenza every year.
+Patients with liver disease should receive vaccination coverage against hepatitis A and B. All patients should be vaccinated against influenza and coronavirus disease 2019 (COVID-19) every year.

 4. Oxygen therapy: Recommended for patients who are hypoxemic (PaO2 ≤55 mm Hg, SpO2 <88%); it may also improve exercise performance in those who demonstrate hypoxemia with physical activities.

-1. Mucolytics (individual or combined): Inhaled dornase alpha 2.5 mg once daily (especially in patients with moderate to severe disease) has been shown to improve lung function and reduce the rate of exacerbations.Evidence 3Strong recommendation (benefits clearly outweigh harms; right action for all or almost all patients).
+1. Mucolytics (individual or combined): Inhaled dornase alpha 2.5 mg once daily (especially in patients with moderate to severe disease) has been shown to improve lung function and reduce the rate of exacerbations.Evidence 3Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of intervention).
 Quality of Evidence lowered due to the risk of bias.
 Yang C, Montgomery M. Dornase alfa for cystic fibrosis.
 Cochrane Database Syst Rev. 2021 Mar 18;3(3):CD001127. doi: 10.1002/14651858.CD001127.pub5.
 PMID: 33735508; PMCID: PMC8094421.
 Inhaled hypertonic (3-5 mL of 3%-7%) saline has been shown to reduce pulmonary exacerbations and marginally improve lung function.Evidence 4Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Low Quality of Evidence (low confidence that we know true effects of intervention).
 Quality of Evidence lowered due to the risk of bias and imprecision.
 Wark P, McDonald VM.
 Nebulised hypertonic saline for cystic fibrosis.
 Cochrane Database Syst Rev. 2018 Sep 27;9(9):CD001506. doi: 10.1002/14651858.CD001506.pub4.
 PMID: 30260472; PMCID: PMC6513595.
 An inhaled beta2-agonist must be administered before inhalation of mucolytics.
+Patients who are on modulator therapy should continue routine airway clearance despite reduced sputum production.
+Some patients may choose to stop these therapies since they no longer produce any mucus while on modulator therapy.

 2. Bronchodilators are commonly used before the administration of inhaled mucolytics, physiotherapy, inhaled saline solutions, or prior to exercising in patients who have shown postbronchodilator improvement of symptoms or spirometry results.